MorganHaugen/email_dev/README.md

 | Message&zwnj;&nbsp;Template| The setup for mails that are sent.
 Uses a master template as a platform and imports components from ``Dialogue Admin``.| Used for a single mail or as a template for multiple mails using the same components |
 | |||

-Visual Dialog is the main component where emails are composed and sent and is used by both developer, while Visual
+Visual Dialog is the main component where emails are composed and sent and is used by both developer, while Visual Admin is used only by developers to create modules that can be placed into message templates and other related tasks.

 #### HTML CSS support